-Based on the materials used, photo resistors can be divided into two types; intrinsic and extrinsic.
-Intrinsic photo resistors use undoped materials such as silicon or germanium.
-Photons that fall on the device excite electrons from the valence band to the conduction band, and the result of this process are more free electrons in the material, which can carry current, and therefore less resistance.
-Extrinsic photo resistors are made of materials doped with impurities, also called dopants.
+Based on the materials used, photo resistors can be divided into two types: intrinsic and extrinsic.
+Intrinsic photoresistors use undoped materials such as silicon or germanium.
+Photons that fall on the device excite electrons from the valence band to the conduction band.
+This creates more free electrons in the material that are available to carry current, and therefore less resistance.
+Extrinsic photoresistors are made of materials doped with impurities, also called dopants.
 The dopants create a new energy band above the existing valence band, populated by electrons.
 These electrons need less energy to make the transition to the conduction band thanks to the smaller energy gap.
 The result is a device sensitive to different wavelengths of light.
 Regardless, both types will exhibit a decrease in resistance when illuminated.
 The higher the light intensity, the larger the resistance drop is.
 Therefore, the resistance of LDRs is an inverse, nonlinear function of light intensity.

-The sensitivity of a photo resistor varies with the light wavelength.
+The sensitivity of a photoresistor varies with the light wavelength.
 If the wavelength is outside a certain range, it will not affect the resistance of the device at all.
-It can be said that the LDR is not sensitive in that light wavelength range.
+It can be said that the LDR is not sensitive in that range of light wavelengths.
 Different materials have different unique spectral response curves of wavelength versus sensitivity.
 Extrinsic light dependent resistors are generally designed for longer wavelengths of light, with a tendency towards the infrared (IR).
 When working in the IR range, care must be taken to avoid heat buildup, which could affect measurements by changing the resistance of the device due to thermal effects.
 The figure shown here represents the spectral response of photoconductive detectors made of different materials, with the operating temperature expressed in K and written in the parentheses.

-Another interesting property of photo resistors is that there is time latency between changes in illumination and changes in resistance.
+Another interesting property of photoresistors is that there is time latency between changes in illumination and changes in resistance.
 This phenomenon is called the resistance recovery rate.
 It takes usually about 10 ms for the resistance to drop completely when light is applied after total darkness, while it can take up to 1 second for the resistance to rise back to the starting value after the complete removal of light.
-For this reason the LDR cannot be used where rapid fluctuations of light are to be recorded or used to actuate control equipment, but this same property is exploited in some other devices, such as audio compressors, where the function of the light dependent resistor is to smooth the response.
+For this reason the LDR cannot be used where rapid fluctuations of light are to be recorded or used to actuate control equipment.
+But this same time latency property is exploited in some other devices, such as audio compressors, where the function of the light dependent resistor is to smooth the response.

-Since the discovery of selenium photoconductivity, many materials have been found with similar characteristics.
-In the 1930s and 1940s PbS, PbSe and PbTe were studied following the development of photoconductors made of silicon and germanium.
+Since the discovery of photoconductivity in selenium, many other materials have been found that are light dependent.
+In the 1930s and 1940s, PbS, PbSe and PbTe were studied following the development of photoconductors made of silicon and germanium.
 Modern light dependent resistors are made of lead sulfide, lead selenide, indium antimonide, and most commonly cadmium sulfide and cadmium selenide.
 The popular cadmium sulfide types are often indicated as CdS photoresistors.
 To manufacture a cadmium sulfide LDR, highly purified cadmium sulfide powder and inert binding materials are mixed.
 This mixture is then pressed and sintered.
 Electrodes are vacuum evaporated onto the surface of one side to form interleaving combs and connection leads are connected.
 The disc is then mounted in a glass envelope or encapsulated in transparent plastic to prevent surface contamination.
 The spectral response curve of cadmium sulfide matches that of the human eye.
 The peak sensitivity wavelength is about 560-600 nm which is in the visible part of the spectrum.
 It should be noted that devices containing lead or cadmium are not RoHS compliant and are banned for use in countries that adhere to RoHS laws.

-Photo resistors are most often used as light sensors.
+Photoresistors are most often used as light sensors.
 They are often utilized when it is required to detect the presence and absence of light or measure the light intensity.
 Examples are night lights and photography light meters.
 An interesting hobbyist application for light dependent resistors is the line following robot, which uses a light source and two or more LDRs to determine the needed change of course.
-Sometimes, they are used outside sensing applications, for example in audio compressors, because their reaction to light is not instantaneous, and so the function of LDR is to introduce a delayed response.
+Sometimes, they are used in other sensing applications, for example in audio compressors, because their reaction to light is not instantaneous, and so the function of the LDR is to introduce a delayed response.

-The following symbol is used to depict light dependent or photo resistors according to the IEC standard.
+The following symbol is used to depict light dependent photoresistors according to the IEC standard.
 Sometime the resistor symbol is circled, with the arrows outside the circle.